leeyoshinari/OneDrive/web/detail.md

 ### Multi-language settings
 Currently, multiple languages support Simplified Chinese and English.
 There may be incorrect translations or missing translations, please modify them yourself.

-There are two places for multi-language switching: one is the upper left corner of the login page; the other is`Setting->Personalized->Language setting`.
+There are two places for multi-language switching: one is the upper left corner of the login page; the other is`Setting->Personalized->Language setting`. <br>
 Multi-language configuration is divided into front-end configuration and back-end configuration.
 The configuration of the front-end is mainly for page copywriting display, and the configuration of the back-end is mainly for interface return information and logs, as follows:<br>
 The front-end multi-language configuration is in `web->language` directory.
 Each language corresponds to a json file.
 The json file contains the keys and translations.
 If you need to add multiple languages, please copy a json file first, and then modify the translation.
 The key cannot be modified.<br>
 ![language_f.jpg](https://github.com/leeyoshinari/OneDrive/blob/main/web/img/pictures/language_f.jpg)<br>
 The backend multi-language configuration is in the `common->messages.py` file.
 Each message is a dict, and each key in the dict corresponds to a language.
 If you need to add multiple languages, you can directly add a key-value pair.<br>
 ![language_b.jpg](https://github.com/leeyoshinari/OneDrive/blob/main/web/img/pictures/language_b.jpg)

 In addition, when adding multiple languages, you need to add options in the page drop-down box.
-There are two places in `web->index.html` that need to be modified: one is lines 39~42, and the other is lines 185~188. **Special Note**: The `value in option` must be the same as the json file name in the `web->language`, and must also be the same as the key of each message in the `common->messages.py` file.
+There are two places in `web->index.html` that need to be modified: one is lines 39-42, and the other is lines 185-188. <br>
+**Special Note**: The `value in option` must be the same as the json file name in the `web->language`, and must also be the same as the key of each message in the `common->messages.py` file.

 Due to the length of different languages is different, if the copywriting is too long and the page style is not beautiful, please modify it yourself.